isaackogan/TikTokLive/README.md

 <!-- [![Downloads](https://pepy.tech/badge/tiktoklive)](https://pepy.tech/project/tiktoklive) -->

-A python library to receive and decode livestream events such as comments and gifts in real-time from TikTok's LIVE service by connecting to TikTok's internal Webcast push service.
+A python library to receive and decode livestream events such as comments and gifts in real-time from TikTok's LIVE service by connecting to TikTok's internal Webcast service.
 This library includes a wrapper that connects to the Webcast service using only a user's `unique_id` and allows you to join your livestream as well as that of other streamers.
 No credentials are required to use TikTokLive.

-This library is a Python implementation of the JavaScript [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/) meant to serve as an alternative for users who feel more comfortable working in Python or require it for their specific project parameters.
+This library was originally based off of the [TikTok-Live-Connector](https://github.com/zerodytrash/TikTok-Live-Connector) by [@zerodytrash](https://github.com/zerodytrash/), but has since taken on its own identity as it has added more features & changed the core way it functions.

 Join the [support discord](https://discord.gg/e2XwPNTBBr) and visit the `#support` channel for questions, contributions and ideas.
 Feel free to make pull requests with missing/new features, fixes, etc.

-**NOTE:** This is **not** an official API.
-It's a reverse engineering and research project.

 > **UPDATE:**<br>Due to a change on the part of TikTok, versions prior to **v4.3.8** are no longer functional.
 If you are using an unsupported version, upgrade to the latest version using the `pip install TikTokLive --upgrade` command.